 Uh-oh, you’ve accidentally deleted an important file, and it’s now in the Recycle Bin.
 Of course, you can still retrieve files, but this is no easy feat as Office 365’s Recycle bin doesn’t offer search options.
 Users must manually search through every deleted file to recover a particular one, possibly taking up precious time and gratuitous effort.

-If one fails to recover critical data within the retention period of the Recycle Bin, it will be lost forever.
+When you fail to recover critical data within the retention period of the Recycle Bin, it will be lost forever.

 3. Relying Solely on Office 365’s Archiving Tools